AliceO2Group/analysis-framework/docs/framework/framework.md

 };
 ```

-however this has the disadvantage that the filtering will be done for every
+However this has the disadvantage that the filtering will be done for every
 task which has similar or more restrictive conditions.
 By declaring your
 filters upfront you can not only simplify your code, but allow the framework to
-optimize your processing.
+optimize the processing.
 To do so, we provide two helpers: `Filter` and
 `Partition`.

 ### Upfront filtering